manish-garodia/manish-garodia/projects/dba-essentials-4/install-db/dbca/dbca-typical-advanced1.md

 	The password created in this window is associated with admin user accounts, namely SYS, SYSTEM, and PDBADMIN.
 After you create Oracle Database, enter the admin username and use this password to connect to the database.

-	**Note:** The password must conform to the Oracle recommended standards.
+	**Note**: The password must conform to the Oracle recommended standards.

 	The default **Database Character set** for Oracle Database is *AL32UTF8 - Unicode UTF-8 Universal character set*.